happon/NIST-800-61-Rev.2-Computer-Security-Incident-Handling-Guide-In-Japanese/324_Incident Analysis.md

 The knowledge base should also contain a variety of information, including explanations of the significance and validity of precursors and indicators, such as IDPS alerts, operating system log entries, and application error codes.

- Use Internet Search Engines for Research.
+■ **Use Internet Search Engines for Research.

 Internet search engines can help analysts find information on unusual activity.